Online

 Ernst Haas, a true master of the fine art of color photography, once said “I am not interested in photographing new things—I am interested in seeing things new.”
 When you stop and think about these words from Ernst—everything we have ever photographed can be seen and captured again and again with surprisingly diverse results.
 This workshop introduces you to new ways to look at ordinary things and capture them in extraordinary ways.

-Join Roxanne this spring and take your photographic technique and vision to undreamed of heights.
+Join Roxanne this winter and take your photographic technique and vision to undreamed of heights.

 Additional Information